No Korean Phone Number? How I Solved the CatchTable & Tabling with a Foreign Number Nightmare in 2026

 If the app refuses your foreign number, don’t walk away!
 In 2026, most top-tier restaurants still maintain a physical kiosk at the entrance.
 Here is the trick that isn’t in the official manual for managing CatchTable & Tabling with a Foreign Number:

-The "Email Bypass" Hack: Some updated kiosks in 2026 now allow you to input an email address instead of a phone number if you select the "Foreigner" or "Global" icon on the bottom corner of the screen.
+• The “Email Bypass” Hack: Some updated kiosks in 2026 now allow you to input an email address instead of a phone number if you select the “Foreigner” or “Global” icon on the bottom corner of the screen.
+Always look for the ‘Globe’ icon first.

-The Dummy Number Technique: If the kiosk strictly demands 11 digits starting with 010, call a staff member immediately.
-They are trained to enter a "dummy number" for you and will manually call your name or give you a physical paper ticket.
-Don't be shy; in Seoul, the "native touch" is always faster than the app.
-Knowing Don’t Be Rude!
-The Perfect Guide to Korean Dining Etiquette will help you approach the staff politely to get this help.
+• The Dummy Number Technique: If the kiosk strictly demands 11 digits starting with 010, call a staff member immediately.
+They are trained to enter a “dummy number” for you and will manually call your name or give you a physical paper ticket.
+Don’t be shy; in Seoul, the “native touch” is always faster than the app.

-3. CatchTable Global vs. Local: The Brutal Truth
+3. CatchTable Global vs. Local: The 2026 Reality Check

 You might think having the Global app is enough, but there’s a significant gap.
 The local Korean version of CatchTable has about 40% more restaurants listed than the Global version.
 This is a major hurdle when trying to use CatchTable & Tabling with a Foreign Number.